Kerwood/linuxblog-xyz/src/posts/keycloak-entraid-saml-federation/README.md

 Next, we need to create a client scope that can be attached to a Keycloak client.
 This scope will map the `entraid_groups` user attribute to the `groups` claim in the access token.

+You have two options here, use the native **User Attribute** mapper or the custom mapper I developed, which allows filtering values using a specified regular expression.
+If you want to filter the group claim, you must [install the custom mapper](https://github.com/Kerwood/keycloak-user-attribute-filter) first.

 - In the Keycloak Admin Console, go to **Client scopes** and click **Create client scope**.
 - Name it `entraid_groups` and set the **Type** to **Default** if you want this scope to be automatically applied to all new clients.
 - Leave the protocol as **OpenID Connect** and click **Save**.

+**Option 1: Configuring the Native Mapper**

 - Open the **Mappers** tab and click **Configure a new mapper**, then select **User Attribute** from the list.
 - Configure the mapper as follows:
   - **Name:** `groups`